bstefansen/sea-level-predictor/README.md

 ### Development

 For development, you can use `main.py` to test your functions.
-Click the "run" button and `main.py` will run.

 ### Data Source
 Global Average Absolute Sea Level Change, 1880-2014 from the US Environmental Protection Agency using data from CSIRO, 2015; NOAA, 2015.